Stowarzyszenie-Talent/st-make/README.md

 - catching mistakes in the problem packages as early as possible,
 - and more.

-This tool is a fork of [sinol-make](https://github.com/sio2project/sinol-make), with features specific for [Talent](https://talent.edu.pl/) contests
+This tool is a fork of [sinol-make](https://github.com/sio2project/sinol-make), with features specific for [Talent](https://talent.edu.pl/) contests.

 # Contents